swimlane/swimlane-python/docs/examples/client.rst

     )

-The :meth:`swimlane.Swimlane.request` method can also accept an optional `timeout` parameter that will override the global default timeout for the single request.
+The ``swimlane.Swimlane.request`` method can also accept an optional `timeout` parameter that will override the global default timeout for the single request.

 .. code-block:: python